goldbergyoni/nodebestpractices/README.md

 **TL;DR:** Use your preferred tool (e.g. 'npm outdated' or [npm-check-udpates](https://www.npmjs.com/package/npm-check-updates) to detect installed packages which are outdated, inject this check into your CI pipeline and even make a build fail in a severe scenario.
 For example, a sever scenario might be when an installed package lag by 5 patch commits behind (e.g. local version is 1.3.1 and repository version is 1.3.8) or it is tagged as deprecated by its author - kill the build and prevent deploying this version

+**Otherwise:** Your production will run packages that have been explicitly tagged by their author as risky

 <br/><br/>